Are you currently in high school, but want to take the fast track to a high-paying technical career? Ranken can give you a head start.

 We’ve partnered with area high schools to offer a range of dual enrollment programs for high school students.
 Through these programs, you can begin attending classes at Ranken for college credit during your senior year.

 The best part?
-If you qualify for dual enrollment, you won’t have any out-of-pocket expenses during the first semester.
-And if you complete a semester of the program during high school, you’ll be able to finish an associate degree at Ranken in as little as three additional semesters.
-That means you could be giving yourself a 25 percent discount on your associate degree, just by starting early!
+If you complete a semester of the program during high school, you can finish your associate’s degree at Ranken in as little as three additional semesters after you graduate from high school.
+That means you could be giving yourself a 25 percent head start on your associate’s degree, just by starting early!

 Participating in our dual enrollment programs for high school students can also help you get into the workforce faster.
 Do you know you want a job working with your hands?
 Working with cutting-edge technology?
 Or just a rewarding job with a great salary and benefits?
 Dual Enrollment at Ranken can help you land that job.

-Your Dual Enrollment high school credits can help you get your associates degree faster, so you can start working at your first job while your friends from high school are still taking out student loans.
+Your Dual Enrollment high school credits can help you get your associate’s degree faster, so you can start building your career while your friends from high school are still taking out student loans.

 Eligible high school seniors who meet the college entrance requirements are admitted into the Dual Enrollment Program during the final semester of their graduating year.
-These students can earn college credit while satisfying their STEM degree diploma requirements, tuition free.
+These students can earn college credit while satisfying their high school degree diploma requirements.

-As a STEM school, Ranken has enrolled more than 150 local high school students in the program since 2010.
+As a Dual Enrollment school, Ranken has enrolled more than 150 local high school students in the program since 2010.

 • Does my high school offer dual enrollment programs for high school students?